top of page

 Salmonella is a very serious concern for commercial poultry producers.
 Flock infections can lead to foodborne illness in consumers, reduced flock performance and even increased flock mortality.

-Now classified as an adulterant by the United States Department of Agriculture (USDA), Salmonella will have even stricter guidelines regarding cleanliness in poultry facilities and programs for monitoring Salmonella levels.
+Now classified as an adulterant by the United States Department of Agriculture (USDA), Salmonella will have even stricter guidelines regarding control in poultry facilities and programs for monitoring Salmonella levels.

 According to the Center for Disease Control (CDC), Salmonella is responsible for about 1.35 million infections, 26,500 hospitalizations and 420 deaths in the United States every year.
 Salmonella bacteria are estimated to cause more foodborne illnesses than other bacteria found in consumable products.